Blood conservation

 Preoperative blood conservation techniques

-Assessing the patient for anaemia and bleeding risk, optimising haemoglobin level and maximising coagulation function are key blood conservation techniques.
+The preoperative assessment for anaemia, optimising haemoglobin level and bleeding risk are key components of blood conservation strategies.
 Refer to Anaemia and haemostasis management for further information.

 Before and after an operation, restricting phlebotomy to essential tests only and taking smaller samples (microsampling) can limit the amount of non-surgical blood loss.

-• reduces the risk of allogeneic red cell transfusion but increases the risk of receiving any red cell transfusion (allogeneic and autologous)(2)
+• Reduces the risk of allogeneic red cell transfusion but increases the risk of receiving any red cell transfusion (allogeneic and autologous).

-• increases the risk of preoperative anaemia which is associated with worse outcomes (than those who were not anaemic preoperatively)(4,5)
+• Increases the risk of preoperative anaemia which is associated with worse outcomes (than those who were not anaemic preoperatively).

-• results in excessive wastage, with approximately 50% of autologous units discarded(6,7)
+• Results in excessive wastage, with a significant percentage of autologous units discarded.

-• results in generally higher costs on balance than the value of reported benefits of the actual autologous donation(4,6)
+• Results in generally higher costs on balance than the value of reported benefits of the actual autologous collection.

-• carries some of the same risks of allogeneic blood, eg, bacterial contamination; clerical and human errors, including incorrect transfusion; and, febrile reactions(6,8)
+• Carries some of the same risks of allogeneic blood, e.g. bacterial contamination, clerical and human errors including incorrect transfusion and, febrile reactions.

 Intraoperative blood conservation techniques

-The Patient Blood Management Guidelines: Module 2 mentions the following intraoperative strategies for blood conservation:
+The Patient Blood Management Guidelines: Module 2 supports the following intraoperative strategies for blood conservation:

 • prevention of hypothermia (Grade A)